Frequently Asked Questions

 Issues Considered

-The MIDC recruits Israeli weapons manufacturers into our state, with both Maryland and Montgomery County providing funding.
+Maryland Israel Development Center (MIDC) - The MIDC recruits Israeli weapons manufacturers into our state, with both Maryland and Montgomery County providing funding.
 Some of these companies are directly tied to the Israeli government.
 Learn more at dropthemidc.org.
 Notably, Delegate Gabe Acevero (D39) is the only incumbent who has publicly opposed MIDC funding.
+Candidates were asked if they will end funding to the MIDC.

 Why Mention the Hindu Fascist (Hindutva) Movement?